-Also, just because there is less traffic on the roads because of COVID-19 doesn't mean safety can take a backseat.
-WTSC and NW Insurance Council urge motorcycle riders and all drivers to drive safely at all times.
+Also, just because there is less traffic on the roads because of COVID-19 doesn't mean safety can take a back seat.
+NW Insurance Council urges motorcycle riders and all drivers to drive safely at all times.

 For more information about motorcycle and motor vehicle insurance, visit us at www.nwinsurance.org.